 Installing GlobalProtect VPN client on Linux

-Accessing certain resources on the University's network requires that you use a secure VPN connection.
-To establish a VPN connection on a Linux machine, you can use the GlobalProtect for Linux package that is provided by our vendor Palo Alto Networks.
+If you use a Linux machine, you can use the GlobalProtect for Linux package that is provided by our vendor Palo Alto Networks.

 Downloading and Installing GlobalProtect app for Linux